 The cover image of your social media profile is the first thing a visitor will see.
 It’s your chance to make a great impression and communicate what your brand means.
 Most companies will upload a generic looking image which looks dull and boring.
 Social media profiles are just as important as your main website, you need to plan the visual look and feel to make a good impression.
 Standing out from the crowd of content means getting creative with your visual elements.
+Using social media scheduler to post content can give you a chance to get higher engagement.

 How To Design Social Media Covers?